putyourlightson/craft-cloudflare/readme.md

 ## Rule-Based Purging

 This timid feature is hidden at /admin/cloudflare/rules, where you can add rows to a table that define simple rules for clearing specific URLs.
-If you've cached your blog index, for example, at `/blog`, and you post a new entry at `/blog/my-new-entry`, you're going to want your index purged so the new post shows up.
-In this case, you'd add a URL Trigger Pattern of `blog/*`, and `blog` in the Clear URLs column.
-(You can list a new relative URL on each line, just know that Cloudflare will only accept up to 30 of them.)
+If you’ve cached your blog index, for example, at `/blog`, and you post a new entry at `/blog/my-new-entry`, you’re going to want your index purged so the new post shows up.
+In this case, you’d add a URL Trigger Pattern of `blog/*`, and `blog` in the Clear URLs column.
+(You can list a new relative URL on each line, just know that Cloudflare will only accept up to 30 of them per API request.)

 ## Troubleshooting

-The plugin will alert you from the beginning if your credentials are incorrect, but you can check Craft's web.log if you need to dig further.
+The plugin will alert you from the beginning if your credentials are incorrect, but you can check Craft’s web.log if you need to dig further.
 The Cloudflare plugin traces its initialization as well as any attempts to clear URLs or an entire zone.
 Each API interaction will include the ID Cloudflare responded with and any relevant URLs.

 ---